 - Salt– You can omit this if your chickpeas have a little salt added to them.

 - Chocolate chips– Either vegan chocolate chips or a chopped up chocolate bar.
+I prefer dark chocolate chips for this recipe.

+Step 1 – Blend.
 Start by adding all your ingredients into a food processor.
 Next, process it very well, until the chickpeas have been broken down and a smooth batter remains.
 Add in the chocolate/chocolate chips and pulse once more.

 Tips to make the best vegan chickpea blondies